Health Services

 Contact the nurse to inform the student will be taking medications while at school.

-Complete the prescription parent/guardian medication/consent form (downloadable-on the school website).
+Complete the prescription parent/guardian medication/consent form (downloadable on the school website).

 A written order from a licensed provider is required for prescription medications.

-Short term medications - requiring administration for 10 or fewer school days, the pharmacy labeled container may be used in lieu of a physician signed medication order.
-Whenever possible short term antibiotics should be given at home.
+Short-term medications - requiring administration for 10 or fewer school days, the pharmacy-labeled container may be used in lieu of a physician-signed medication order.
+Whenever possible, short-term antibiotics should be given at home.

 Medication is to be delivered to school by a parent or a responsible adult.